How Much Do Movers Cost?

 - How long will it take to pack and move my items?

-Don’t get overwhelmed by all the options you have as you prepare for a big move.
-We’ve compiled answers to some of the most frequently asked questions to help the process.
+It’s easy for customers to get overwhelmed by all of the possible options while preparing for a big move.
+To help navigate the process, what follows are the answers to some of the most frequently asked questions.

 Q. How much does a moving truck cost to rent?

-The cost of renting a moving truck can vary by location and size, but you can expect to pay between $50 and $2,000.
+The cost of renting a moving truck can vary by location and size but usually falls between $50 and $2,000.
 This cost is built into the quote provided by a moving company.

 Q. How much do moving boxes cost?

 On average, moving boxes cost from $1.02 for a small box to $2.03 for a large box.
 These rates may be higher when boxes are purchased from a storage or moving company.
-A 1-bedroom apartment could require at least 45 boxes, which averages $61 to $85 just for the boxes.
+A 1-bedroom apartment could require at least 45 boxes, which comes out to $61 to $85 just for the boxes.

 Q. How much should I pay for moving to a 2-bedroom apartment?

-If you’re moving locally, you’ll probably pay between $320 and $750 to move a 2-bedroom apartment.
-This depends on access and the amount of furniture you have.
+Someone moving locally will probably pay between $320 and $750 to move a 2-bedroom apartment.
+This depends on accessibility and the amount of furniture they have.

 Q. Is it cheaper to hire movers or rent a moving truck?

 In some cases, it’s definitely cheaper to rent a moving truck and ask friends to help out.
-However, the savings may not be as substantial as you suspect once you add in all the packing supplies, rental fees, and your time to move an entire household.
+However, the savings may not be as substantial as they seem after adding in all the packing supplies, rental fees, and time to move an entire household.
 That’s what makes hiring a moving company so cost-effective.
-You get a lot of bang for your buck by paying for professional movers to handle your belongings.